-The direct brand benefit, the specific problem solved by the brand.
+The brand message is the direct brand benefit, the specific problem solved by the brand.
 This you MUST have.

 Subway: Eat Fresh

-The spiritual journey.
-The state of being/ feeling that the brand helps you attain.
-This is optional.
-But if you want to have one, look at your mission and take it one step further, with a few powerful words.
+But if you want to clarify your message further with a tagline, look at your mission and take it one step further, with a few powerful words.

 Adidas: Impossible is nothing